 Normalization is an important prerequisite for any quantitative data analysis of gene expression.
 Different normalization approaches can have significant effects on the distribution and calculation of significant values (P-values).
 A previous study that compared different normalization approaches concluded that it was important to select a method that modifies the original data as little as possible and need to be selected in accordance with the characteristics of the data set to be examined 29,30.
 What analysis packages will I use?

 This project contains some techniques that I am already familiar with but advances in technology have made it necessary for me to update my skills in order to compete effectively in the modern day job market.
-In order to this I will vastly expand my knowledge of new exciting techniques like RNA-seq while updating existing ones such as qPCR.
+In order to do this I will vastly expand my knowledge of new exciting techniques like RNA-seq while updating existing ones such as qPCR.
 Learning large scale data set production and analysis will be vital for this project due to the large volume of data that will be produced.
 The ability to handle and analyze large data sets is becoming an imperative skill in modern biochemistry.

 The quality and reproducibility of results can be affected by variations in the workflow.
 It is very important to check the quality and quantity of RNA following extraction and samples should be handled carefully to prevent RNA degradation.
 Melting curve analysis will be included to assess the quality of the PCR reaction.
 Data normalization is a critical step in the qPCR workflow.
-This corrects for technical variance from the chemical reactions that take place during library preparation and PCR which contribute to inter-ample variance.
+This corrects for technical variance from the chemical reactions that take place during library preparation and PCR which contribute to inter-sample variance.
 I will normalize my data using 3-4 stably expressed reference genes.

 Word count: 1781 (1500)